Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Summary and discussion

-\paragraph{Activity measurements using HPGe detector} For cross-validation, the radioactivities of the LS sample were also measured using a High Purity Germanium~(HPGe) detector~\cite{Lee:2019yICHEP}.
-The HPGe detector collected data for 17.25 days at Yemilab.
-The results for four radionuclides are presented in Table~\ref{tab:HPGeResult}, showing that all measurements were within the upper limits, indicating that the LS is sufficiently clean.
-Among these, the upper limit for $^{238}$U includes the results of the measurement in this study.
+\paragraph{Activity measurements using HPGe detector} For cross-validation, the radioactivities of the LAB-LS sample were also measured using a High Purity Germanium~(HPGe) detector~\cite{Lee:2019yICHEP}.
+The HPGe detector collected data for 17.25\,days in Yemilab.
+The results for four radionuclides are presented in Table~\ref{tab:HPGeResult}, showing that all measurements were within the upper limits, indicating that the LAB-LS is sufficiently clean.

 \acknowledgments This research was supported by: the Institute for Basic Science under project code IBS-R016-A1 Republic of Korea, the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (NRF-2021R1A2C1013761), and the Chung-Ang University Research Scholarship Grants in 2023.